Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Theory

 \subsection{Adaptive Biasing Force using $\lambda$ as a collective variable}

-Naturally, aside from the choice of a free energy estimator, resorting to unbiased $\lambda$-dynamics would not result in rapid sampling of the $\lambda$ path because of existing free energy barriers.
-This is why methods based on $\lambda$-dynamics leverage biases in order to ensure such a condition.
+Unbiased $\lambda$-dynamics alone does not result in rapid sampling of alchemical space because of free energy barriers.
+This is why methods based on $\lambda$-dynamics leverage biases to ensure such a condition.
 The original $\lambda$-dynamics method used a fixed bias, which has recently been improved by the use of Adaptive Landscape Flattening\cite{hayes2017adaptive}, while other groups showed results using metadynamics or Wang-Landau as an adaptive bias on $\lambda$\cite{wu2011lambda,hsu2023alchemical}, Local Elevation Umbrella Sampling\cite{bieler2014local} or an Adaptive Biasing Force in conjunction with an additional reaction coordinate\cite{zheng2008random,zheng2012practically}.
-Here, we resort to simple Adaptive Biasing Force on the $\lambda$ collective variable and name this method lambda-ABF.
+Here, we resort to an Adaptive Biasing Force applied directly onto the $\lambda$ collective variable, and name this method lambda-ABF.

-Let us recall its principle in our context: the main idea of the Adaptive Biasing Force algorithm is to adaptively compute the derivative of the free energy associated to $\lambda$ through the Thermodynamic Integration formula and to apply the opposite of this estimate to the simulated system through the dynamic.
-One can show\cite{lelievre2008long} that the sampling of $\lambda$ then converges towards a uniform distribution, and thus allows efficient free energy barrier crossing.
-Compared to other adaptive bias procedures such as (well tempered) metadynamics, one of its strength is that only local information is necessary to properly estimate the mean force in a bin resulting from the discretization of the space of the collective variable at stake\cite{comer2015adaptive}.
+The main idea of the Adaptive Biasing Force algorithm\cite{Darve2001,darve2008adaptive} is to adaptively compute the derivative of the free energy associated with $\lambda$ through the Thermodynamic Integration formula and to apply this estimate to the simulated system through the dynamics.
+One can show\cite{lelievre2008long} that the sampling of $\lambda$ then converges towards a uniform distribution, and thus facilitates free energy barrier crossing.
+Compared to other adaptive bias procedures such as metadynamics, one of its strengths is that only local information is necessary to estimate the mean force in a bin resulting from the discretization of collective variable space\cite{comer2015adaptive}.

-Let us call $F(\lambda)$ the free energy (defined up to a constant) associated to the alchemical parameter:
+Let us call $A(\lambda)$ the Helmholtz free energy (defined up to a constant) associated with the alchemical parameter:

-Let us note $F'_\lambda$ its derivative, that can be adaptively estimated through the TI formula:
+We note $A'$ its derivative, which can be estimated through the TI formula:

-and $f_t(\lambda)$ its estimate at time t.
-Then the Adaptive Biasing Force equations of motion are the same as Equation~\ref{eq:lambdadyn-Langevin-process}, except an additional term (highlighted in blue):
+and $A'_t(\lambda)$ its on-the-fly estimate at time t.
+The Adaptive Biasing Force equations of motion are the same as Equation~\ref{eq:lambdadyn-Langevin-process}, except an additional term (highlighted in blue):

 In practice, the biasing force $A'_t$ is scaled by a smoothly varying term in the initial regime to limit its initial variance, as explained in detail below.
 At convergence, the estimate $A'_t(\lambda)$ provides a basis for obtaining the associated free energy surface $A(\lambda)$ by integration, and the desired free energy difference $\Delta A = A(1)-A(0)$.